Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 You can set the expiry of the license using the `duration_rental` key or the `polend` key.
 If both `duration_rental` and `polend` are set in a policy then `duration_rental` will be used.

-Using the `type` of `rental` will not cause playback to stop at the license expiry if the encryption keys have not changed.
+When using the `type` of `rental` playback will continue after license expiry until the encryption keys change.

 #### Fairplay lease DRM policy